The Berlin Wall

 In 1987, another American president, Ronald Reagan, stood in front of the Brandenburg Gate and implored Gorbachev to “tear down this wall.”

 The Center for Contemporary History Research has confirmed at least 140 deaths at the Wall3.
 In the days following the construction, East Germans would jump out of windows into West Berlin.
-East German soldiers, to prevent it from happening, forced the tenets of the apartments to brick up their own windows.
+East German soldiers, to prevent it from happening, forced the tenants of the apartments to brick up their own windows.

 David Bowie, in 1987, gave a concert close to the wall in West Berlin, at which thousands of East Berliners listened to on the other side.
 In 1988, Bruce Springsteen gave a concert to East Berliners in East Berlin.
 The FDJ, an East German youth group, believed that giving the younger generation of the GDR a concert by a Westerner would help alleviate some of the growing unrest.
 It proved to have the opposite effect.
 I have watched some of this concert on YouTube4.